KTH/alvares/README.md

 ## Integrations

 - *Slack* - Extended developer information about the deployment
-- *Flottsbro-api* - Stores deployments for other services to use, including [Flottsbro-web](https://app.kth.se/pipeline/)
+- *[Flottsbro-api](https://github.com/KTH/flottsbro-api)* - Stores deployments for other services to use, including [Flottsbro-web](https://app.kth.se/pipeline/)
 - *Detectify* - Security scanning through APIs at [Detectify](https://detectify.com)
 - *Lighthouse* - Accessability scanning through [Google Lighthouse](https://github.com/GoogleChrome/lighthouse)
 - *UptimeRobot* - Health monitoring for public web endpoints through [UpTimeRobot](https://uptimerobot.com).
 Also serves as the source for our own Nagios monitoring.
+- *[Lofsdalen](https://github.com/KTH/lofsdalen)* - A simple api for asking the time passed since a commit was push to Git.

 ## How to add a new integration